 This article will help you how to edit photos of yourself to look professional.
 This manual is written with complete novices in mind.
-Capturing perfect selfies of yourself is merely the beginning of developing your photographic skills.
+Capturing perfect selfies of yourself is merely the beginning of developing your photographic skills and editing photos of yourself.

 The ability to edit photographs expertly is gaining significance.
 Mastery requires dedication and patience, as there are better methods for picture editing.
 Nevertheless, you can catch up to or even pass others if you start progressing right now.